ractivejs/ractivejs.github.io/README.md

 - Everything is written in vanilla Markdown.
 - Current documentation goes in the `docs` directory.
 - Legacy documentation goes in the `legacy` directory.
-- File names should be lowercase kebab-style format (i.e. `hello-world.md`).
+- Paths should be in lowercase kebab-style (i.e. `path-to/my/hello-world.md`).
 - All links must be relative to the current file.
 - Pages should start with a title as first heading.
-- The nav bar is managed in `mkdocs.yml`.
+- The nav bar is managed in `mkdocs.yml` under `pages`.